CardimaxIBEB/cardimax/README.md

 Cardimax was a project developed in Medical Robotics class in Lisbon University for the Biomedical Engineering course.

-We, as three engineering students, decided to create a device (inside baymax) that measures you heart rate and creates a different light effect according to your mood.
+We, as three engineering students, decided to create a device that measures you heart rate and creates a different light effect according to your mood.
 It also controls a Python playlist that has three setings: HIGH (for high heart frequencies), MEDIUM and LOW.

 Materials used include:
 - BITalino board (http://bitalino.com)